Ready to learn more about the Buy to Let process? Kindly fill out the form below and one of our live representatives will contact you!

 Buy to Let Mortgages Explained

 Sometimes, buy to let is rephrased as BTL, or even buy to rent.
-In all cases, it means the same thing: the property is being purchased for the sole intent of renting it out to other tenants to collect rental income.
+In all cases, it means the same thing: the property is being purchased for the sole intent of renting it out to other tenants to collect rental income and a buy to let mortgage is a helpful tool in achieving your landlord dreams.
 Keep in mind that rental properties require different types of insurance than your personal home, and you should always consult with a licensed insurance broker to ensure that you are fully covered for any type of incident.

 Buy to Let Mortgages generally are offered on a 2-year fixed term, becoming variable after the original fixed term.
 Quite often, better credit scores and higher down payments can help you to lock in your mortgage at a lower rate, so it is highly recommended that you have your financials in order before applying for a buy to let mortgage.